 Not As Powerful

-To ensure that you pick an adequately powerful mower, you should look at its torque rating.
+To ensure you pick an adequately powerful mower, you should look at its torque rating.
 Torque refers to the driving force responsible for the blade’s rotation.
 Usually, electric mowers offer less torque than gas-powered mowers, which means they would not be an excellent choice for mowing challenging terrains like dips and hills.

 Limited Mobility